j-morano/contemporary-z/README.md

 **Contemporary-z** (`cz`) is a modern version of [z - jump around](https://github.com/rupa/z).
 It is implemented in Rust+SQLite, and utilizes temporary files for the inter-process communication with the shell.

-`cz` is at an early stage of development, so it lacks many of the functionalities available in the original `z`.
-However, its design makes it easily extensible, so these functionalities will not take long to be incorporated.

 For the time being, `cz` is available for [fish shell](https://github.com/fish-shell/fish-shell), [Bash](https://www.gnu.org/software/bash/) and [Zsh](https://www.zsh.org/).
-Furthermore, since it is written in Rust and uses an SQLite database, it should be relatively easy to adapt it to more shells; it is only necessary to translate into the language of the new shell the installation and runtime scripts.
+Furthermore, since it is written in Rust and uses an SQLite database, it should be relatively easy to adapt it to more shells; it is only necessary to translate into the language of the new shell the _z scripts_ (e.g. `z.sh`).

 ## Installation